-GRANDE PRAIRIE EMERGENCY RESPONSE PLAN Hello, this s is of of Is this the e (name) residence at (telephone number) ? (com npany name) is responding to a (potential) emergency at(location) in your area.
+GRANDE PRAIRIE EMERGENCY RESPONSE PLAN Hello, this is of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of of Is this the residence at (telephone number) ? (company name) is responding to a (potential) emergency at (location) in your area.
 For your safety, it is extremely important that you, and those with you, stay indoors until the potential hazard no longer exists, or you are advised to evacuate.
-To help u is understand your immediate needs, we need to know: How mai ny people are at your location now?
-Adults Children anyone in your household that you cannot contact to inform them of the situation and advise them doors or stay out of the area? ☐ Yes ☐ No If Yes Whom?
-Location of the person(s) We will send someone to find them as soon as possible.
-Do you h nave children in school at this time? ☑ Yes ☑ No If Yes What school?
-Children's names We will contact the school to ensure the safety of your children.
+To help us understand your immediate needs, we need to know: How many people are at your location now?
+Adults Children Is there anyone in your household that you cannot contact to inform them of the situation and advise them to get in doors or stay out of the area? ☐ Yes ☐ No Whom?
+If Yes Location of the person(s) We will send someone to find them as soon as possible.
+Do you have children in school at this time? ☐ Yes ☐ No What school?
+If Yes Children's names We will contact the school to ensure the safety of your children.
 Buses will be directed to leave the area immediately.
 If school is in session, your children will be redirected to the reception centre by their regular bus driver when the school day is over.
-Do you h nave the "Shelter-in-Place" instructions previously provided to you by (company name) ? ☐ Yes ☐ No If Yes Please follow the Shelter-in-Place instructions located inside the resident pamphlet.
+Do you have the "Shelter-in-Place" instructions previously provided to you by (company name) ? ☐ Yes □ No If Yes Please follow the Shelter-in-Place instructions located inside the resident pamphlet.
 If No Verbally walk the resident through the Shelter-in-Place instructions on the next page.
 Do you understand what I have told you?
-Is there a an alternate number we can contact you at? • ove any urgent questions, please contact (company contact name) at (telephone number).
+Is there an alternate number we can contact you at?
+If you have any urgent questions, please contact (company contact name) at (telephone number).
+Thank you for your cooperation.